qrev-ai/qrev/ai/projects/server/README.md

 cd qrev/ai/projects/server
 ```

+## Setting up the .env file and config.toml file
+For the .env file you can see the example placed in `examples/example.env`

 ### Build and Run with Docker

 Ensure that Docker is installed and running.
 Then, use the provided Makefile to build and run the project: